mquinteiro/CarND-Advanced-Lane-Lines/report.md

 The training of the network is in modelW.py and the trained model is in model.h5.

-Im my model I only train lines or not, but I think that I can go further and train right, middle and left lines and do a robust network.
+I'm my model I only train lines or not, but I think that I can go further and train right, middle and left lines and do a robust network.

 It fails in the sharper curves and in the dark scene with cars.

 Any way I wouldn't put my live in his hands :)

+#### 2. Second submit

+After first review, the reviewer ask for several changes that works better for the project video but horrible for the other two.

+I think that gradients and thresholds methods are good for an specific video/road/lines/illumination/etc and but generalize badly.